IBM-Bluemix-Docs/certificate-manager/order-certificates.md

     4. Select the appropriate algorithm and key algorithm.
     5. Click **Order**.

-Your order will be placed in a **Pending** state.
+Your order is placed in a **Pending** state.
 Once you answer the domain validation challenge and {{site.data.keyword.cloudcerts_short}} verifies you own the requested domain(s), you are issued the certificate and its state will change to **Valid**.
 You're notified when your certificate is ready or if there was a problem, in your Slack and/or Callback URL channel.

 ## Renewing certificates
 {: #renew-certificate}